California Overtime Law & Overtime Calculator (2024)

 Some states count tips employees receive towards minimum wages.
 This is not the case in California, where tips are NOT counted towards the minimum wage.

-In addition to California's overall higher minimum wage (the official US minimum wage according to the federal law is $7.25), some California jurisdictions also have their own local minimum wages per hour (effective January 1st 2023):
+In addition to California's overall higher minimum wage (the official US minimum wage according to federal law is $7.25), some California jurisdictions also have their local minimum wages per hour (effective January 1st, 2024):

 What is California Labor Code 511?

-There are some sections of the California overtime law that treat the matter of overtime differently.
+Some sections of the California overtime law treat the matter of overtime differently.

 According to the California Labor Code Section 511, an employer may require the employees to work more than 8 hours per day as a norm.

 Namely, they may schedule 10-hour shifts for 4 days in a week.
 In such a case, employees are NOT entitled to be paid 1.5 overtime for the 2 extra hours, considering that they are not expected to work only 8 hours in the first place.
-Moreover, they are still working no more than 40 hours per week.
+Moreover, they are still working at most 40 hours per week.

-However, the employer will first need to present the case for such an alternative workweek in front of a readily identifiable work unit.
+However, the employer will first need to present the case for such an alternative workweek schedule in front of employees in their work unit.

-If they work up to 12 hours per day during their 10-hours shifts, they are entitled to be paid 1.5 times their regular hourly rates for those 2 extra hours.
+If they work up to 12 hours per day during their 10-hour shifts, they will be paid 1.5 times their regular hourly rates for those 2 extra hours.
 On the other hand, if they work more than 12 hours, they are eligible for double overtime pay.

 Everything you need to know about the 4-day workweek concept